22. Electrostatics

 The term electrostatics, which is the topic of this chapter, has to do with charges that do not move.
 We will discuss all of the fascinating properties of charges that do move in the next chapter on electric circuits.

 Charge has a symbol of the lowercase letter q.
-(It’s possible you may also see use of the uppercase letter Q used for charge in other textbooks.)
-The units we use for charge are coulombs, which has a symbol of the capital letter C.
+(It’s possible you may see the uppercase letter Q used for charge in other textbooks.)
+We use the unit coulomb, which has a symbol of the capital letter C.

 There are two types of charges: positive charges and negative charges.
 Every proton carries a positive charge, and every electron carries a negative charge.
 The magnitude of the charge of an electron is equal to the magnitude of the charge of a proton.
 The value of this charge is known as the elementary charge, and has a symbol of the lowercase letter e.
 The value of the elementary charge is